POL 11.35.01 - Code of Student Conduct

 (d) Attempt to affect a change in that behavior in the future.

 Mitigating or aggravating factors or circumstances affecting sanctions shall be considered prior to imposing a sanction.
-Factors to be considered may include, but are not limited to: a student’s demonstration of insight for their misconduct, present demeanor and attitude, past disciplinary record of the student, community service or assistance related to the misconduct, the nature of the misconduct, as well as the degree of any damage, injury, or harm resulting from it.
-The Office of Student Conduct may upon initial review of the charges and accompanying narrative determine whether, if proved, the misconduct could result in sanctions of suspension or expulsion and schedule a hearing accordingly.
+Factors to be considered may include, but are not limited to: the nature of the misconduct, a student’s demonstration of insight for their conduct, present demeanor and attitude, the need to restore or preserve access to education programs and activities, past disciplinary record of the student, the importance of the equitable treatment for similar offenses, community service or assistance related to the misconduct, the degree of any damage, injury, or harm resulting from the misconduct, and other appropriate circumstances.

-One or more of the sanctions listed below may be imposed for non-academic misconduct:
+One or more of the sanctions listed below may be imposed for non-Academic Misconduct:

 11.1 Written Warning